2 Unusual villages, Zahara de la Sierra and Setenil de las Bodegas in the south of Spain

 The first 2 crops still exist today, but the once flourishing wineries (bodegas) were dealt a heavy blow when in the 1860s most were wiped out by the phylloxera insect, which at that time nearly destroyed all of Europe’s vine stocks.

 They kept the Arab almond and olive groves, which to this day are 2 famous products in Andalucia.
 The almond is, besides other traditional sweets, used for the turones, the renowned Christmas sweets made in Estepa.

 Olive Oil has been used in daily life for thousands of years.
 Nowadays one knows it is very healthy and keeps your arteries clean.

 We found a large underground parking garage next to the village.
-We could immediately see a street which had its houses built under the rock.
+We could immediately see a street that had its houses built under the rock.
 In one place a new house was being built and we asked the working people for directions.

 Climbing upstairs, we started taking photos as the sights were really fascinating.
 Walking through an old tunnel with a ceiling made of small bricks, we arrived on the small Plaza de Andalucia where we had something to drink.

 The church Nuestra Senora de la Encarnacion is the nicest to visit.
 It was built on top of a mosque in late Gothic style, under the patronage of the Catholic Kings Isabella and Ferdinand between the XV and XVII centuries.